-There will not be an in-person placement test held for the online Fall 2020 term.
+There will not be an in-person placement test held for the Winter 2021 term.
 Students will be required to take the Duolingo English Test (DET).
 This test will determine which level students are placed in.

 This placement test is required for all new students, except for those who have already met the Level 5 entrance requirement.
 New students who do not take the DET will not be allowed to attend classes online and their application may be deferred to the next term or cancelled.